"Thank you so much for your genuine love and kindness when teaching those children who need that bit more help whilst learning to swim"

 Our structured and progressive swim programme has been carefully devised to meet the needs of all who want to be swimmers.
 We have a number of different venues throughout Lancashire.

-The national governing body for swimming, the Amateur Swimming Association (ASA), has produced a national syllabus for Aquatics, in order to equip learn to swim providers with the training and tools to deliver a multi aquatic, multi skill programme.
+The national governing body for swimming, Swim England, have produced a national syllabus for Aquatics, in order to equip learn to swim providers with the training and tools to deliver a multi aquatic, multi skill programme.

 A child develops their basic movement range during the ages of 5 years to 8 years for females, and 6 years to 9 years for males.
 During this stage of 'growing up', children should be taking part in activity that builds their Fundamental movement skills, with the emphasis being learning through fun.

 The swimmer's 'journey through aquatics’ is a programme for developing early years water confidence, which is encouraged through sessions such as 'Parent and baby' and 'pre-school’ sessions.
 The emphasis is upon development of very basic motor skills and introduction to water and the swimming environment through fun and games.
-The 'ASA Duckling' Awards provide rewards appropriate for this section.
+The 'Swim England Duckling / Duckling Discovery' Awards provide rewards appropriate for this section.

 The next stage along the 'journey' takes a Swimmer through stages 1 - 7 of the National Plan for Teaching Swimming.